singlecell-spatialomics-korea/singlecell-spatialomics-korea.github.io/pages/events.md

 ## Events

-We organize regular meetups for the community to share our knowledge and experience.
+Meetups to share our knowledge and experience.

 ### Upcoming Events